-Dive into this rotisserie chicken stock adventure.
-You'll love how it elevates your everyday cooking—give it a try and savor the homemade magic.
+You'll love how this simple recipe elevates your everyday cooking.
+Give it a try and savor the homemade magic.

-This stock stores in the refrigerator for up to 5 days, or you can freeze it for longer storage.
+Stock is ready to use, or you can pour it in mason jars.
+This stock stores in the refrigerator for up to 5 days, or you can freeze it for longer.

 References: Joy Of Cooking